8 Nonprofit Impact Report Examples to Inspire You

 10,000 Degrees’ report is a great example of cross-platform storytelling.
 Supporters can dive into their impact through an interactive microsite or a vibrant, easy-to-share PDF.
 Each version features hand-drawn illustrations, bold colors, and donation links right where you need them.
 A built-in QR code smartly bridges print and digital—making it easy to move from inspired to involved.

-Learn more about their report
+Learn more about 10,000 Degrees' report

 Wu Yee Children’s Services

 Wu Yee Children's Services' report makes strong visual choices that stick.
 Red overlays pull photos together, and bold graphics highlight data without overwhelming the reader.
-Everything feels on-brand, from custom icons to clean illustrations.
+Everything feels on-brand—from custom icons to clean illustrations.

 Partners in Development Foundation

 Partners in Development Foundation went simple and smart: one bold, infographic-style summary with greens, yellows, and leaf patterns honoring Hawaiian roots.
-No fluff, just the heart of their impact and it’s plenty powerful.
+No fluff, just the heart of their impact, and it’s plenty powerful.

 Ministry Leadership Center (formerly CYMT)